-his country residence, Arlena Towers, Ramsey, N. J., at a convenient distance from New York.
-The suggestion that he should attend a séance at his house was made by his friend, and Mr. Bradley acquiesced, feeling that he might derive some amusement from the experience.
+MY LIFE." accepted an invitation from his friend to stay at his country residence, Arlena Towers, Ramsey, N.J., that he should attend a séance at his house was made by his friend, and Mr. Bradley acquiesced, feeling that he might derive some amusement from the experience.
 De Wyckoff invited George Valiantine, a medium with whom he was acquainted and in whose powers he placed reliance, to stay the week-end at Arlena Towers.
 Valiantine came accordingly and Mr. Bradley gives his first impressions of the visitor.
 "I judged him," he says, "to be a very ordinary provincial American, simple and clean in person and mind.
 He is not able to express himself with any fluency, and is neither well educated nor well read.
 I detected in him no suspicion of the crafty silence, clever evasions, or misleading effusiveness that denote the charlatan and the crook."